teloon/notes/git/pro-git.md

 1. Export the GPG key
 2. `git hash-object` to write a new blob with the content of the key
 3. tag the key in the repo
-4. share the GPG key via the blob in the repo, just pulling the blob out and inport it into GPG
+4. share the GPG key via the blob in the repo, just pulling the blob out and import it into GPG

 ## 5.3.7 Generating a Build Number